Adult walking through London on a weekday.

 If this article has made you think medication might help, the next step is a short consultation with one of our weight-management doctors.

-Begin your consultation at this link.
+Begin your assessment at this link.
 Online in 30 minutes, or in person at Westfield London.